How to Master Adhesive Selection for Industrial Applications

 As industrial adhesive specialists, we advocate for preparation that can increase the final bond strength by over 50 per cent compared to untreated surfaces.
 This step is the most cost-effective way to ensure long-term bond integrity.

-Temperature ranges industrial adhesives withstand
+Temperature ranges that industrial adhesives withstand

-Performance varies by chemistry but specialised epoxies handle continuous temperatures up to 150°C. High-performance silicones are rated for continuous use at temperatures exceeding 200°C without losing their elastomeric properties.
+Performance varies by chemistry, but specialised epoxies handle continuous temperatures up to 150°C. High-performance silicones are rated for continuous use at temperatures exceeding 200°C without losing their elastomeric properties.

 Always check the specific technical specifications for your chosen product to ensure it meets the thermal demands of your specific manufacturing environment.
 Incorrect selection can lead to adhesive softening and subsequent loss of structural capacity.